 The increased time required for paramedics to respond to remote locations, have a significant impact on cardiac arrest patients' outcomes.
 It is clear that a victim of SCA has little or no chance of surviving in that environment without immediate advanced treatment.
 However, AEDs (Automated External Defibrillation) has made the previously exclusive skill of defibrillation now available to non-paramedic staff for use in a safe and effective manner.

 We are now seeing SCA patients in the non-urban environment surviving as a result of non-urban Responders providing defibrillation.

 PEAK is a leader in the non-urban implementation of Public Access Defibrillator (PAD) programs in British Columbia, and we aim to provide a simple and cost-efficient approach to the management and organization of a corporation's cardiac arrest management program.

-ADVANCED BLS AIRWAY MANAGEMENT: KING LT PROTOCOL
+ADVANCED BLS AIRWAY MANAGEMENT: SUPRAGLOTTIC AIRWAY DEVICE PROTOCOL

 While it is tempting to think that rapid transport of patients from remote and non-urban areas can resolve most emergency problems experienced there, it is simply not the case.
 Effective basic patient care must be provided and maintained during prolonged and difficult evacuations.
 As the distance and time involved in evacuation increases with the remoteness of the event, so increases the need for higher levels of training and treatment in order to keep seriously injured and ill patients alive until advanced life support is available.
 Effective airway management has been identified as the most crucial factor in survival during rescues from non-urban areas.